Apply for SMI

 If you don’t have an application form

 - you originally turned down an SMI loan and have changed your mind

 - you want help with a new loan

 - the DWP haven’t sent you the form when they should have

 When the DWP should send you a form

 The DWP will send you an application form if they think you might be able to get SMI.

-If you get JSA, ESA, Income Support or Universal Credit, the DWP will usually send the application form 7 to 8 months after you claim.
+If you get JSA, ESA or Income Support, the DWP will usually send the application form 7 to 8 months after you claim.
 This is because most SMI payments start about 9 months after your benefit starts.